MosRos/Geckoin-Compose/README.md

 * Kotlin
 * Jetpack Compose: all screens and components developed with Compose.
 * Clean Architecture
-* MVVI design pattern with reducer for state managment
+* MVI design pattern with StateMachine for state managment
 * Offline-First with repository pattern(all screens except coin details page)
 * Kotlin Coroutines & Flows for concurrency, observer pattern and data streaming.
 * Room & DataStore For data persistence and caching.